-Nail fungus, also medically known as onychomycosis, is a chronic fungal infection of the fingernails and/or toenails by dermatophytes, yeasts and molds leading to gradual destruction of the nail plate.
-According to the National Institutes of Health, it is more likely to affect toenails, particularly the first toenail, than fingernails.
-A large questionnaire survey of 10,000 people in the United Kingdom suggests that it is present in 2.71 percent of the population, while more recent surveys in Finland and in the United States suggested that 7 to 10 percent of the population is affected.
+Nail fungus, also medically known as onychomycosis, is a chronic fungal infection of the fingernails and/or toenails by dermatophytes, also known as ringworm, yeasts and molds, leading to gradual destruction of the nail plate.
+According to the National Institutes of Health (NIH), it is more likely to affect toenails, particularly the first toenail, than fingernails.

 An infected nail often will have unsightly white/yellow or orange/brown patches or streaks.
 It can also turn thicker, crumbly, ragged or dull, according to the Mayo Clinic.
 In some cases the nail will emit a slightly foul odor and it may separate from the nail bed, a process known as onycholysis.

 "More commonly, people don't like the way it looks," said Dr. Bernard Cohen, professor of pediatrics and dermatology at Johns Hopkins Children's Center in Baltimore, Maryland. "[But] the nails can become friable, they break up and fall off."
 An infected nail can also thicken, making it difficult to clip, and cause discomfort if it catches on clothes, for instance.

 Nail fungus typically begins with a fungal infection of the skin, such as athlete's foot.
 Once the skin is treated, however, the nails may act as a reservoir for reinfection that can spread the fungus to other parts of the body or to other people, Cohen told Live Science.

 In some cases, people may have a genetic susceptibility to nail fungus, reported a 1996 study in the Journal of the American Academy of Dermatology.

 Diagnosis & tests